 As we enter the flame-lit hut, our host Danyi H. Mamung gives a welcoming smile.
 The dark hut flickers in the firelight from the fire hearth in the center of the house.
 It’s hard to imagine that the sun is shining high above because it’s as dark as pitch inside the house.
 The ambiance inside the traditional Apatani houses is always dark even during the daytime.
 “It can get depressing,” I thought to myself.

-We all sit around the fire hearth and enjoy a glass of Apong (local beer) with a light chitchat.
+We all sit around the fire hearth and enjoy a glass of Apong (local beer) with light chitchat.
 Mamung (In Apatanis the first name comes second) tells us about the Apatani culture and practices while her mom serves us a delicious lunch.

 Apatanis believe in the omnipresence of God.
 And thus, never felt any need to have temples.
 But given the wave of Baptism, Donyi Polo temples are cropping up to encourage people to follow their own religion.